Timeline of violent incidents at the United States Capitol: April 15, 2015

 Doug Hughes was a postal worker from Ruskin, Florida who became obsessed with his advocacy for campaign finance reform.
 He developed a plan to draw attention to the issue by writing letters to every member of Congress, and then personally delivering those letters by piloting a gyrocopter to the Capitol.
 He spent two years planning and publicized his intentions on social media, and was interviewed by the Secret Service as least twice.
 On April 15, 2015, he took off from the Gettysburg Regional Airport.
 He was wearing his Postal Service jacket and had painted a postal service logo on the tail of his gyrocopter.
 He had 535 letters in trays strapped to his landing gear.
 He then flew toward Washington, where he crossed the Potomac River and entered the highly restricted airspace that includes the White House and the Capitol.
 He flew the length of the National Mall and landed on the west lawn of the Capitol, where he was promptly arrested, and his aircraft was examined by a bomb squad.

 A prosecutor said that he could have collided with and destroyed an airliner.
-He pled guilty to a felony charge of flying without a license, spent three months in prison and 13 months wearing an ankle monitor.
+He pleaded guilty to a felony charge of flying without a license, spent three months in prison and 13 months wearing an ankle monitor.
 He lost his job.
 Two years later, the government returned the letters, and he mailed them off from the same Florida post office where he had previously worked.